sandra-calvo/pets-ai/Lab 0 - Set up the environment/README.md

 ## Summary

 Great!
+Lab 0 is complete!

 In this lab you created a Watson Studio instance and a Machine Learning service.
 You also created and configured your first project and added the needed data for our next lab.

 Now that Watson Studio environment is ready go to [Lab 1 - Build a machine learning model using sound files](https://github.com/sandra-calvo/pets-ai/tree/master/Lab%201%20-%20ML%20model) to create your Machine learning model.